-As of February 15, 2023, there were 150 stockholders of record of our common stock.
-In addition, there were 29,076 beneficial owners of our common stock held by brokers or other institutions on behalf of stockholders.
+As of February 14, 2024, there were 151 stockholders of record of our common stock.
+In addition, there were 21,575 beneficial owners of our common stock held by brokers or other institutions on behalf of stockholders.

 We have never paid or declared cash dividends on our common stock.
-Covenants in our credit agreements limit our ability to repurchase our common stock and declare and pay cash dividends on our common stock.
-On August 16, 2022, our Board of Directors authorized a new stock repurchase program (the New Repurchase Program), whereby we may repurchase up to \$100.0 million of our shares of common stock, subject to the terms of our current credit agreements.
+Covenants in our credit agreement limit our ability to repurchase our common stock and declare and pay cash dividends on our common stock.
+On August 16, 2022, our Board of Directors authorized a new stock repurchase program (the New Repurchase Program), whereby we may repurchase up to \$100.0 million of our shares of common stock, subject to the terms of our current credit agreement.
 The shares may be repurchased from time-to-time in the open market or in privately negotiated transactions.
 The New Repurchase Program was effective immediately and may be discontinued at any time at the Board's discretion.
 In addition to the repurchase of \$100.0 million of our shares of common stock under the New Repurchase Program, we were authorized to continue to repurchase any remaining shares available for repurchase under our previous stock repurchase program, which was approved by the Board of Directors on February 28, 2008 (the Prior Repurchase Program).
-In August 2022, we repurchase under the Prior Repurchase under the Prior Repurchase Program.
-Upon completion of the authorized number of shares available for repurchase Program, we commenced repurchases under the New Repurchase Program during the third quarter of 2022.
+In August 2022, we repurchased the remaining shares available for repurchase under the Prior Repurchase Program.
+Upon completion of the authorized number of shares available for repurchase under the Prior Repurchase Program during the third quarter of 2022.
+During the year ended December 31, 2021, we did not repurchase any shares of our common stock.